 But the average wage for all American workers has increased a little over 40% during that same period.
 And the median physical therapist salary is below the median weekly earnings for professional and doctoral degree graduates as a whole ($97,968 and $94,900, respectively).

-Does that mean that you shouldn’t pursue a career in physical therapy?
+Does that mean that you shouldn’t pursue a career in physical therapy full time?
 Not necessarily.
 The good news is that the average physical therapist does make more than the average master’s degree grad.
 And physical therapists still tend to have a high degree of job satisfaction, according to Evidence in Motion.

 If you’re careful with your finances and choose a smart student loan repayment strategy, a career in physical therapy could still work out financially.
 But you’ll definitely need a good plan.